 The Brazilian Butt Lift – BBL (Autologous fat transfer) is an advanced form of fat grafting to Increase fullness, roundness, and projection of your butt or buttocks.
 It involves the transfer of fat from one area of the body into the tissues of the buttocks.
 It is often the preferred method of Buttock augmentation since it uses body’s own tissues rather than a foreign silicone implant.
 For a smooth, natural-looking result fat injections are placed strategically deep within the tissues of the buttocks.

 15 Plastic Surgeons (Guest & In house) – 30 Nurses

 VERY SHORT waiting times for Consult & Surgery

-Brazilian Buttock Lift (BBL) Surgery Done by Following Surgeons:
+Brazilian Buttock Lift (BBL) Surgery Done by Following Surgeon:

-Click on the images to read more about them and their background.
+Click on the image to read more about him and his background.